 Shimano poison Adrena Overview

-I will really rate the PADRN267ML and for now will continue to use it as my got to spin rod when fishing in inshore waters when targeting pinkie, snapper, flathead, and whiting.
+I rate the PADRN267ML and for now will continue to use it as my go-to spin rod when fishing in inshore waters when targeting pinkie, snapper, flathead, and whiting.
 Also, when fishing in estuaries targeting big flathead, trevally, and tailor.
 Also, in freshwater targeting redfin and trout.
+I have also found myself using the PADRNUL68 ultra-light spin rod as a goto for finesse rod for species like bream.
 The baitcast options have been excellent in local waters targeting bass and estuary perch.
-I think there are some minor tweaks that would take these rod series to the next level.
+I think some minor tweaks would take these rod series to the next level.
 Increase models in the spin series to cover more of our local species.
-Improved marketing, basic hookkeeper, and priced between the mid and high end would see this rod excel locally.

 Pros